Aminax/alx-pre_course/README.md

-# truth
+# alx-pre_course
-my 1st repository on github
+I'm now a ALX Student, this is my first repository as a full-stack engineer